New mechanism and exact theory of superconductivity from strong repulsive interaction: Materials and Methods

 To demonstrate the strong-coupling nature of the superconducting state, we consider the superconducting gap

 Our continuum theory Eq.~\eqref{eq:ContinuumModel} predicts $\Delta_{\rm gap} =\sqrt{2E_F \varepsilon_b}$ up to $V \sim \Delta$.
-This leads to a ratio of the gap and critical temperature $\Delta_{\rm gap} / k_B T_c = \pi e^{1-\gamma} \simeq 4.796$, which is much larger than the universal value $1.764$ in BCS theory for weak-coupling superconductors~\cite{schrieffer2018theory}.
+This leads to a ratio of the gap and critical temperature $\Delta_{\rm gap} / k_B T_c = \pi e^{1-\gamma} \simeq 4.796$~\cite{miyake1983fermi,petrov2003superfluid,gor1961contribution}, which is much larger than the universal value $1.764$ in BCS theory for weak-coupling superconductors~\cite{schrieffer2018theory}.
 This is because the phonon-induced retarded attraction in conventional metals is limited to electrons within a Debye energy from the Fermi surface, whereas in our theory the induced pairing interaction is instantaneous on the time scale of inverse bandwidth ($\hbar/W$), so that all carriers in the narrow band are subject to the pairing interaction.
+For sufficiently large $V$ or at very small doping concentrations, the system lies in the BEC regime and the gap to $T_c$ ratio can take arbitrarily large values.

-Our numerical results for $\delta \simeq 0.1$, shown in Fig.~\ref{fig:ChargeStiffnessNumerics}b, agree with the mean field prediction up to $V/\Delta = 0.7$, where the gap extracted from ED reaches as large as $\Delta_{\rm gap} = 0.84 E_F$.
+Our numerical results for $\delta \simeq 0.1$, shown in Fig.~\ref{fig:ChargeStiffnessNumerics}c, confirm the superconducting behaviors identified above with a robust gap $\Delta_{\rm gap}$ increasing with $V$ up to $V/\Delta = 0.7$.
+Near this point, our numerical results agree with the mean field prediction, and the gap reaches as large as $\Delta_{\rm gap} = 0.84 E_F$.
 This allows the system to reach critical temperature of 0.1$E_F$, as described above.
-For $V< 0.3 \Delta$, the finite lattice size in ED study forbids the bound state to fully form (see Fig.~\ref{fig:PairBindingBandwidth}), resulting in an overestimate of the superconducting gap compared to the continuum theory prediction.
+For $V \lesssim 0.5 \Delta$, the numerically extracted gaps $\Delta_{\rm gap}$ lie above the continuum theory prediction due to finite size effects.
+Indeed in that regime, the finite lattice considered cannot fully accommodate the large-sized bound state that arise in the thermodynamic limit (see Fig.~\ref{fig:PairBindingBandwidth}).
+This effective confinement increases the energy of the bound pairs, resulting in an overestimate of the superconducting gap.
+Despite this discrepancy, the simultaneous presence of a positive $\Delta_{\rm gap}$ and a non-zero charge stiffness stands as a strong probe of superconductivity in our model for $V < 0.7 \Delta$.

 In addition to the BCS-BEC superconductivity at low density, our model shows very rich physics at higher doping concentrations, where lattice effects become important.
-By performing mean-field calculation on the model Eq.~\eqref{eq:BelectronEffModel}, we find $f$-wave pairing for doping $\delta < 1/3$ (see App.~\ref{app:Meanfieldsuperconductivity}).
+By performing mean-field calculation on the model Eq.~\eqref{eq:BelectronEffModel}, we find $f$-wave pairing for doping $\delta < 1/3$ (see supplementary materials~\cite{SuppMat}).
 The corresponding critical temperatures, shown in Fig.~\ref{fig:CriticalTemperature}, are calculated with the linearized gap equation

 with $\xi_{\vec{k}}=\varepsilon (\vec{k})-\mu$ and $\alpha = 2\lambda - V_f - (2 \beta +\delta) U_3$, where $\beta = (3 N_s)^{-1} \sum_{\vec{q}} f_{\rm FD} (\xi_{\vec{k}}) \sum_j \cos(\vec{q}\cdot \vec{a}_j)$ originates from three-body interactions.
 Here, $N_s$ denotes the total number of sites, and the chemical potential is fixed by $\delta = N_s^{-1} \sum_{\vec{q}} f_{\rm FD} (\xi_{\vec{k}})$, with $f_{\rm FD}$ the Fermi-Dirac distribution.